 As far as a cooking method is concerned, bonnethead can be

 - Chopped into pieces for tacos or stew

 Now that you have a pretty good understanding of what to do when you want to catch a bonnethead shark and how to handle it should you get one on, you may have some other questions about these interesting creatures.
 Let’s face it, regardless of who you are, sharks are interesting, and they are going to bring up quite a few questions.

 A bonnethead shark can be one of the best-tasting sharks when prepared correctly.
-The first time we caught one of these, my wife was surprised that anyone would eat it.
+Eating bonnethead sharks is comparable to the more prized fish including snapper, grouper, and redfish.
 The fish looks as though it may be a little coarse or rough, but if you follow our recipes for cooking bonnethead shark, you will end up with a great meal.

 Do You Have To Soak Shark In Milk

 It is recommended that you soak bonnethead shark in milk prior to eating it.
 However, we have not noticed any taste difference when preparing it with or without milk.
 As you probably know, when cooking with fish or any meat, the individual fillet is going to have some variations in taste.